Elmer Wayne Henley: Further discoveries and full confessions

-After conferring privately with his father, Brooks gave a full confession on the morning of August 10 in which he admitting being present at several killings and assisting in several burials, although he continued to deny any direct participation in the murders—insisting he "never actually killed anyone but was in the room when they happened and was supposed to help if something went wrong".
+After conferring privately with his father, Brooks gave a full confession on the morning of August 10 in which he admitting being present at several killings and assisting in several burials, although he continued to deny any direct participation in the murders—insisting he "never actually killed anyone but was in the room when [the murders occurred] and was supposed to help if something went wrong".
 According to Brooks, Henley's role had initially been the same as his, but Henley soon actively participated in the torture and murder of many of the victims killed from early 1972 onward and that he "seemed to enjoy causing pain", being particularly sadistic in the murders committed while Corll had resided at Schuler Street.

 When questioned about the plywood torture board found at Corll's home, Brooks stated that many victims had been restrained to this device, particularly if Corll intended to keep them alive for extended periods of time, adding: "Once they went on the board, they were as good as dead ... it was all over but the shouting and the crying."
 Brooks's confession estimated Corll had killed between twenty-five and thirty boys, most of whom had been buried in the boat shed, with approximately four buried at Lake Sam Rayburn, and "five or more" victims to be located at High Island Beach.
 He agreed to assist investigators in locating the victims buried at the beach.

 Henley (left) and David Brooks (right), pictured at High Island Beach.
 August 10, 1973.

 On August 10, Henley again accompanied police to Lake Sam Rayburn, where two more bodies were found buried alongside a dirt track just 10 ft apart.
 That afternoon, both Henley and Brooks accompanied police to High Island Beach, leading police to the shallow graves of two further victims, both of whom were markedly decomposed.
 Four further victims would be located at High Island Beach on August 13, making a total of 27 known victims—at the time the worst case of serial murder, in terms of the number of victims, in the United States.
 (Note: The body of a seventh victim buried at High Island, Mark Scott, still lies undiscovered at this location, and the body of victim Joseph Lyles would be found buried at Jefferson County Beach in August 1983.)

 All the victims found were males between the ages of thirteen and twenty, many of whom had been sexually tortured and severely beaten in addition to being sexually assaulted.
 Autopsies revealed each victim had been killed by either strangulation, shooting or a combination of both.